pagi-org/spec/pagi.md

       If absent, indicates the final node of the sequence.

 * Semantic Description
-    * Describes a node-type that occurs in a sequence.
+    * Describes a nodeType that occurs in a sequence.
-    * The node-type must have an associated ordering that permits the formation of a strictly well-ordered set.
+    * The nodeType must have an associated ordering that permits the formation of a strictly well-ordered set.
 (The natural ordering of a set of unique integers satisfies this condition.)
 [Wikipedia: Well- order](https://en.wikipedia.org/wiki/Well-order)
-    * Following from the above, each node may have another instance of that same node-type before and after it.
+    * Following from the above, each node may have another instance of that same nodeType before and after it.
     * May have a single edge named "previous" that refers to the preceding node of the same type, if such a node exists.
     * May have a single edge named "next" that refers to the succeeding node of